plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

         mcmcp ngen=10000 samplefreq=10 printfreq=100 nruns=1 nchains=3 savebrlens=yes;
     end;

-The <tt>mcmcp</tt> command above specifies most of the remaining details of the analysis.
+The `mcmcp` command above specifies most of the remaining details of the analysis.

-<tt>ngen=10000</tt> tells MrBayes that its MCMC robots should each take 10,000 steps.
-You should ordinarily use much larger values for <tt>ngen</tt> than this (the default is 1 million steps).
+`ngen=10000` tells MrBayes that its MCMC robots should each take 10,000 steps.
+You should ordinarily use much larger values for `ngen` than this (the default is 1 million steps).
 We're keeping it small here because we do not have a lot of time and the purpose of this lab is to learn how to use MrBayes, not produce a publishable result.

-<tt>samplefreq=10</tt> says to only save parameter values and the tree topology every 10 steps.
+`samplefreq=10` says to only save parameter values and the tree topology every 10 steps.

-<tt>printfreq=100</tt> says that we would like a progress report every 100 steps.
+`printfreq=100` says that we would like a progress report every 100 steps.

-<tt>nruns=1</tt> says to just do one independent run.
+`nruns=1` says to just do one independent run.
 MrBayes performs two separate analyses by default.

-<tt>nchains=3</tt> says that we would like to have 2 heated chains running in addition to the cold chain.
+`nchains=3` says that we would like to have 2 heated chains running in addition to the cold chain.
 MrBayes uses 4 chains by default.

-Finally, <tt>savebrlens=yes</tt> tells MrBayes that we would like it to save branch lengths when it saves the sampled tree topologies.
+Finally, `savebrlens=yes` tells MrBayes that we would like it to save branch lengths when it saves the sampled tree topologies.

 ### Specifying an outgroup